 The more enthusiasm and interest the participants have, the more impact this will have on other team members and ultimately the overall results.

-By analysing your internal processes, this helps you establish the outcomes gap between your organisation and the world class and gives you something to talk about with your benchmarking partners.
+By analyzing your internal processes, this helps you establish the outcomes gap between your organization and the world class and gives you something to talk about with your benchmarking partners.

-It also helps identify solutions within the organisation before embarking on an external benchmarking process and examine those factors that influence business performance.
+It also helps identify solutions within the organization before embarking on an external benchmarking process and examine those factors that influence business performance.

 However, certain factors have to be considered such as; amount and accuracy of information required, how the information will be used, cost and time limit of obtaining the information, sources of data and the ease of access to data.

-The data is then analysed to identify any performance gaps and the reasons for differences in performance.
+The data is then analyzed to identify any performance gaps and the reasons for differences in performance.
 This helps identify what influences business processes and hence business performance allowing improvements to be implemented.

 The improvements in the processes might consists of small but often sequential improvements to current work processes, examining the processes as a whole to see if they can be done better or changing the entire way of doing business.

 After the implementation phase begins, there is still need to monitor the progress of the new processes and take corrective action where necessary.